The Parthenon in Athens, a “wonder of the world,” is a symbol of classical ancient Greece.

-Before going to the Acropolis, visit the Acropolis Museum first!
+Before going to the Acropolis, first visit the Acropolis Museum!

 On the top floor gallery of the museum, kids can walk around the Parthenon sculptures – east and west pediments, four friezes, metopes – floor plan is the same size and orientation as the temple on the plateau.
 Also included are plaster cast replicas from the original sculptures now in the British Museum.

 On the east pediment is a scene of Athena’s birth – Zeus sits on a throne, Athena stands big and tall next to him, on either side are horses of the sun.
-On the west pediment, in the center Athena challenges Poseidon, god of the sea, to a contest.
+On the west pediment, Athena challenges Poseidon, god of the sea, to a contest.

 The metopes portray battles between the gods and giants, Greeks and the Amazons, centaurs (half horse, half human) and the Lapith people, and scenes from the fall of Troy.